google/CFU-Playground/team.markdown

 	</table>
 </div>

+## Organizers
+* Shvetank Prakash
+* Tim Callahan
+* Vijay Janapa Reddi
+* Tim Ansell

 ## Acknowledgements

-We would like to thank the many others who are not speaking but have contributed significantly towards making this workshop possible!
+We would like to thank others who are not speaking but have contributed significantly towards making this workshop possible!
 We hope we did not miss anyone and appreciate the support.

-* Tim Ansell
-* Vijay Janapa Reddi
 * Kian Abbot
 * Bowen Chen
 * Moni Radev